Installing an air source heat pump – what’s involved

 How much maintenance does an air source heat pump need?

 Thankfully, ASHPs don’t need much maintenance at all.
 You might need to occasionally take a look at the outdoor fan unit, to make sure it’s free of debris.
-It’s also worth checking on the pipework’s insulation every now and then, to make sure there’s no sign of leakage.
-Apart from that, your ASHP should whirr along just fine.
-Having a service every 2 to 3 years should be sufficient.
+It’s also worth checking on the pipework’s insulation every now and then, to make sure there’s no sign of a leak.
+Just book an annual service to maintain the manufacturer's warranty and that should be enough to keep your ASHP ticking along.

 What does an installed air source heat pump look like?